 The last character is "love".

-This means love passionately, ardent love, devotion, adoration.
 The literal meaning is "hot love", as the first character means heat, fervent, hot and warm.
 Sometimes it can mean fever, restless, or zeal.
 The second character is, of course, love.
 If you adore and are devoted to someone with all your love, this is the title for you.

 The first two characters mean eternal, eternity, perpetuity, forever, immortality, and permanence.